top of page

 Become a Part of the Change

-• Volunteer: Sign up to become a member of the US Army Auxiliary.
+• Volunteer: Sign up to become a member of the US Army Auxiliary Activation Project.

 • Donate: Contribute to our funding efforts to support training, equipment, and operational costs.